jasoncalalang/tf-cbr/README.md

 ## ⚠️ Important Security Notice

-**This configuration replicates the exact specifications of the original `hsbc-hk` VPC with added CBR security controls.**
+**This configuration replicates the exact specifications of the original `company-vpc` VPC with added CBR security controls.**

 ### Pre-Production Checklist
 - [ ] Review and update all IP allowlists in security groups